 Enter nonemployee compensation of \$600 or more.
 Include fees, commissions, prizes and awards for services performed as a nonemployee, other forms of compensation for services performed for your trade or business by an individual who is not your employee, and fish purchases for cash.
 Include oil and gas payments for a working interest, whether or not services are performed.
 Also include expenses incurred for the use of an entertainment facility that you treat as compensation to a nonemployee.
 Federal executive agencies that make payments to vendors for services, including payments to corporations, must report the payments in this box.
+See Rev. Rul.
+2003-66, which is on page 1115 of Internal Revenue Bulletin 2003-26 at www.irs.gov/pub/irs-irbs/irb03-26.

 Exceptions.
-Do not report in box 7, nor elsewhere on Form 1099-MISC, PS 58 costs (report on Form 1099-R); an employee's wages, travel or auto allowance, or bonuses (report on Form W-2); or the cost of group-term life insurance paid on behalf of a former employee (report on Form W-2).
+Do not report in box 7, nor elsewhere on Form 1099-MISC, the cost of current life insurance protection, (report on Form W-2 or Form 1099-R); an employee's wages, travel or auto allowance, or bonuses (report on Form W-2); or the cost of group-term life insurance paid on behalf of a former employee (report on Form W-2).